 Through its Sacramento and local legal and political advocates, CRPA works in the state capital, in regulatory agencies, and in city halls throughout California to promote laws that protect these rights, and to oppose laws that infringe on these rights.

-CRPA promotes the recreational shooting sports, and hosts hundreds of “fun shoots” annually.
+CRPA promotes the recreational shooting sports, and hosts hundreds of “fun shoots” and competitive shoots annually.
+CRPA works with youth shooting programs and promotes the shooting sports to the next generation.

 CRPA organizes and sanctions competitive shooting matches for both adult and junior shooters, including Olympic training programs and state championships.
 CRPA sanctions state championship matches in many shooting disciplines.
 CRPA is proud to say that many CRPA competitors are among the best in the world.

-Many of CRPA’s efforts are funded through grants from the CRPA’s sister organization, The CRPA Foundation (CRPAF).
-CRPAF is a 501(c)(3) organization, so contributions to the CRPAF are tax deductible.
+Many of CRPA’s efforts are funded through grants from the CRPA’s affiliated organization, The CRPA Foundation (CRPAF).
+CRPAF is a 501(c)(3) organization, so contributions to the CRPAF are tax deductible and are used in California for 501(c)3 permissible purposes and to fund litigation in the furtherance of the mission.

 CRPA’s political efforts are often coordinated through the CRPA’s political action committee, the CRPA-PAC.